The Coleman correspondence at the free fermion point: Introduction and main results

 It is also well known that the sine-Gordon model is exactly related to the classical two-dimensional (two-component) Coulomb gas.
 For this, we refer in particular to \cite{MR0434278} and also \cite{MR496191} where, using this relation, many fundamental properties of the Coulomb gas have been derived when $\beta<4\pi$ including existence of the pressure and correlation functions, the exact equation of state for the pressure, and the exact scaling behaviour in $z$ of the rate of exponential decay of correlations assuming its existence in a suitable sense.
 The latter exponential decay of correlations is in general open.
 For the related three-dimensional Coulomb gas, exponential decay (Debye screening) was proved for $\beta>0$ and $z$ both small in \cite{MR574172}.
 The methods have also been partially extended to the two-dimensional Coulomb gas in \cite{MR923850}.
+This latter result is incomplete in the sense that it requires small coupling constants and more signficiantly that it relies on Dirichlet boundary conditions.
+On the other hand, the relation between the sine-Gordon model and the Thirring model only holds for `free' boundary conditions in finite volume in the previously discussed sense.
+Thus the proof of Debye screening of the two-dimensional Coulomb gas with free boundary condition (and its equivalence with Dirichlet boundary conditions) remains an interesting problem.
+For related results in the three-dimensional setting, see also \cite{MR818828}.
 Correlation inequalities for the Coulomb gas and the sine-Gordon model as well as their applications are discussed in \cite{MR0475380,MR0456220,MR496191}; we make some use of these in Section~\ref{sec:estimates}.
+Assuming the validity of the Coleman correspondence at the free fermion point (which we here prove), its implications for the Coulomb gas at $\beta=4\pi$ are discussed in \cite{MR923851}; see also \cite{MR799499}.

 Next, we mention a few related bosonization results.
-First, in the free field case, the boson--fermion correspondence has been extended by disorder operators \cite{MR937363}.
+The concept of bosonization goes at least back to \cite{MR172638}; see also \cite{10.1142/2436} for a review.
+In the free field case, the boson--fermion correspondence has been extended by disorder operators \cite{MR937363}.
 Second, while the bosonization relations in this paper rely essentially on the precise asymptotics of the correlations in the continuum limit, in the massless free field case, exact discrete versions have been found as well; see in particular \cite{MR3369909}.
 Some bosonization results are also expected to extend to Riemann surfaces \cite{MR937363}.
 For applications of bosonization of free fermions, see, for example, \cite[Chapter 10.5]{MR1175177}.

 Finally, let us emphasize that the massless sine-Gordon model is an essential example of a two-dimensional \emph{non-conformal} perturbation of a CFT.
 For \emph{conformal} field theories, a lot of recent progress has been made, in particular for the Ising model (see \cite{1307.4104,MR3305999,MR3296821} and references therein) and for the Liouville CFT (see \cite{MR4060417,2005.11530} and references therein).
 Moreover, we mention that models related to the \emph{massless} Thirring model have also been studied in detail, in particular recently in the form of interacting dimers \cite{MR3606736,MR4121614}.